ropitz/sparc_teaching/Malthi_Exercise3_B.md

 ![Manually selecting a hole in the decimated mesh.](https://github.com/ropitz/sparc_teaching/blob/fd3a3d6b424c406a91c56f20427b735d2c970e69/Malthi%20Images%201/Exercise%203%20Images/Ex3Fig15.png)

-Now we need to smooth our Decimated Mesh so that the mapping of your high-resolution normals onto the low-resolution geometry transitions more smoothly between mesh faces (for further insight into this process, see [this blog](https://80.lv/articles/tutorial-how-normal-maps-work-baking-process/) by Carlos Lemos here).
+Now we need to smooth our Decimated Mesh so that the mapping of your high-resolution normals onto the low-resolution geometry transitions more smoothly between mesh faces (for further insight into this process, see [this blog](https://80.lv/articles/tutorial-how-normal-maps-work-baking-process/) by Carlos Lemos).
 Once in Object Mode, right click anywhere in the viewport and select ‘Shade Smooth’.
 To further smooth your decimated mesh, Next, you may want to add a modifier called ‘Subdivision Surface’.
 Access this by selecting the ‘wrench’ icon in the ‘Properties’ area of the Blender interface (highlighted with a red box below).
 Set the ‘Levels View’ to 2.

 ![The Malthi mesh is visible in the Blender viewport.
 A small wrench symbol is highlighted with a red box to indicate where the 'Add Modifier' section is to allow for further smoothing of your decimated mesh.](https://github.com/ropitz/sparc_teaching/blob/fd3a3d6b424c406a91c56f20427b735d2c970e69/Malthi%20Images%201/Exercise%203%20Images/Ex3Fig16.png)